-The wages of an employee is to be paid in legal tender either directly in cash or by bank transfer, bank cheque, money order or other lawful means of monetary payment with the consent of the employee.
+41. The wages of an employee is to be paid in legal tender either directly in cash or by bank transfer, bank cheque, money order or other lawful means of monetary payment with the consent of the employee.

-42. Remuneration other than wages
+Remuneration other than wages

-Nothing in the Code shall render illegal an agreement or contract with an employee for giving to him or her food, a dwelling place or other allowances or privileges in addition to money wages as a remuneration for his service, provided that no employer shall give to a worker any illicit drugs or intoxicating liquor by way of such remuneration.
+42. Nothing in the Code shall render illegal an agreement or contract with an employee for giving to him or her food, a dwelling place or other allowances or privileges in addition to money wages as a remuneration for his service, provided that, no employer shall give to a worker any illicit drugs or intoxicating liquor by way of such remuneration.

-43. Agreements to place and manner of spending wages illegal
+Agreements to place and manner of spending wages illegal

-An employer shall not impose in a contract for the employment of an employee any terms as to the place at which, or the manner in which, or the person with whom, any wages paid to the worker are to be expended, and every contract between an employer and an employee containing such terms shall be illegal, null and void.
+43. An employer shall not impose in a contract for the employment of an employee any terms as to the place at which, or the manner in which, or the person with whom, any wages paid to the worker are to be expended, and every contract between an employer and an employee containing such terms shall be illegal, null and void.

-44. Interest on advances prohibited
+Interest on advances prohibited

-- (1) An employer shall not make any deduction by way of interest or any similar charge on account of any advance of wages made to an employee in anticipation of the regular period of payment of such wages. - (2) Any deduction from an employee's wages for an advance made by an employer to the employee should not exceed 1/3 the wages of the employee.
+44. (1) An employer shall not make any deduction by way of interest or any similar charge on account of any advance of wages made to an employee in anticipation of the regular period of payment of such wages.

+(2) Any deduction from an employee's wages for an advance made by an employer to the employee should not exceed 1/3 the wages of the employee.

-45. Deduction or payment in respect of fines prohibited
+Deduction or payment in respect of fines prohibited

-An employer shall not make any deduction or make any agreement or contract with an employee for any deduction from the wages to be paid by the employer to the employee, or for any payment to the employer by the employee, in respect of any fine, or for bad or negligent work where the fine is not wholly or partially attributable to the employee's negligence or recklessness.
+45. An employer shall not make any deduction or make any agreement or contract with an employee for any deduction from the wages to be paid by the employer to the employee, or for any payment to the employer by the employee, in respect of any fine, or for bad or negligent work where the fine is not wholly or partially attributable to the employee's negligence or recklessness.

-46. Deduction for pension funds
+Deduction for pension funds

-An employer may with the consent of the employee make deductions from the wages of the employee and pay to the appropriate person any contributions to a pension fund or scheme agreed to by the worker and approved of by the Labour Commissioner.
+46. An employer may with the consent of the employee make deductions from the wages of the employee and pay to the appropriate person any contributions to a pension fund or scheme agreed to by the worker and approved of by the Labour Commissioner.

-47. Statement of deductions
+Statement of deductions

-Where an employer makes a deduction from an employee's wages, he or she shall, simultaneously with the payment made, furnish the employee with an accurate written statement of wages earned and describe the deduction made.
+47. Where an employer makes a deduction from an employee's wages, he or she shall, simultaneously with the payment made, furnish the employee with an accurate written statement of wages earned and describe the deduction made.

-48. Wages not to be paid on certain premises
+Wages not to be paid on certain premises

-An employer shall not pay wages to an employee at or within any retail shop or place for the sale of any spirits, wine, beer or other spirituous or fermented liquor, except where the employee is employed therein.
+48. An employer shall not pay wages to an employee at or within any retail shop or place for the sale of any spirits, wine, beer or other spirituous or fermented liquor, except where the employee is employed therein.

-49. Payment of remuneration on termination
+Payment of remuneration on termination

-All wages and other remuneration due to an employee on the termination or completion of his or her contract of employment shall be paid within 7 calendar days after the termination or completion.
+49. All wages and other remuneration due to an employee on the termination or completion of his or her contract of employment shall be paid within seven calendar days after the termination or completion.

-50. Penalties
+Penalties

-Any employer who-

-(a) enters into any agreement or contract or gives any remuneration for employment contrary to the provisions of the Code or declared by the provisions of the Code to be illegal; or commits an offence and is liable on summary conviction to a fine of \$2,000.00 and to a fine of \$5,000.00 for a second or subsequent offence.
+- 50. Any employer who- - (a) enters into any agreement or contract or gives any remuneration for employment contrary to the provisions of the Code or declared by the provisions of the Code to be illegal; or - (b) makes any deduction from the wages of any worker or receives any payment from an employee contrary to the provisions of the Code.

+commits an offence and is liable on summary conviction to a fine of \$2,000 and to a fine of \$5,000 for a second or subsequent offence.